Jenny Abramsky: Post-BBC

 It was announced in June 2008 that Abramsky was retiring from the BBC after 39 years of service, to be replaced by Tim Davie.
 After leaving the BBC she began focusing her efforts on preserving cultural sites.
 She currently serves on the board of trustees for the UK's largest youth drama festival, the Shakespeare Schools Festival and is a Fellow of The Radio Academy.
 She is Chair of Trustees of National Life Stories and of the Royal Academy of Music.
 She previously served as Chair of the Heritage Lottery Fund (now The National Lottery Heritage Fund) as well.

 In 2016 she was appointed to the trustees of Canal & River Trust the charity responsible for 2000 miles of canals and rivers in England & Wales.
 In 2017 she was appointed to be the deputy Chair of Canal & River Trust.
 She is a member of the Audit and Risk Committee, and is chair of the appointments committee.
+In April 2024, she was appointed as the Chancellor of the University of East Anglia.